Toward an Efficient Multi-class Classification in an Open Universe: Results and Discussion

-Figure \ref{fig:olivetti_classif_SVM} shows the classification performance in terms of f-measure (Figure \ref{fig:olivetti_classif}) and rejection f-measure (Figure \ref{fig:olivetti_rejection}) for H-Galaxy-SVM (using $\delta^*$ in each iteration), Galaxy-SVM (with a fixed $\delta$=-0.3), OvS-SVM, OCSVM+OvR-SVM, and OvR-SVM using different \textit{openness} values.
+Figure \ref{fig:olivetti_classif_SVM} shows the classification f-measure (Figure \ref{fig:olivetti_classif}) and rejection f-measure (Figure \ref{fig:olivetti_rejection}) for H-Galaxy-SVM (using $\delta^*$), Galaxy-SVM (with a fixed $\delta$=-0.3), OvS-SVM, OCSVM+OvR-SVM, and OvR-SVM using different \textit{openness} values.
 The value of \textit{openness} ranges from 0 to 0.8 corresponding to a number of held-out classes ($P$) from 0 to 32 with a step size of 4.
 As shown in the figure, Galaxy-SVM handles higher values of \textit{openness} better than all the other approaches.
 Indeed, even at an extreme \textit{openness} value of 0.8 corresponding to only 8 training classes and 40 testing classes comprising 32 classes that were unseen in training, Galaxy-SVM was able to classify known as well as unknown class instances with high f-measure of almost 95\%.
 H-Galaxy-SVM outperformed all the other approaches in open-set classification cases.
 H-Galaxy-SVM and Galaxy-SVM ($\delta$=-0.3) gave close results for open-set classification cases except for \textit{openness}=0.1 where H-Galaxy-SVM performed better.
 This can be explained by the fact that in that case more generalization was needed whereas Galaxy-SVM ($\delta$=-0.3) performed a specialization of -0.3.
 This conclusion is supported by the f-measure result of the closed-set classifier OvR-SVM in that case, where it outperformed Galaxy-SVM ($\delta$=-0.3) with no rejection at all.
 Even though H-Galaxy-SVM and OvS-SVM used the same closed-set classifier (SVM) and gave very similar results in terms of rejection f-measure, H-Galaxy-SVM outperformed OvS-SVM in terms of classification f-measure in all open-set classification cases.
 This is due to the difference between the class representation models used in each approach.
-Our approach encapsulates each class with a minimum bounding hyper-sphere that isolates it from the rest of the classification universe from all sides.
-However, OvS-SVM defines two hyper-planes for each class that delimit the latter from only two sides in feature space leaving the class "acceptance" space unlimited within the region between the hyper-planes as discussed in Section \ref{sec:related_work}.
-The classification technique of our approach is more efficient in such classification scenarios with high inter-class overlapping.
+Our approach isolates each class from the rest of the classification universe from all sides.
+However, OvS-SVM defines two hyper-planes for each class that delimit the latter from only two sides in feature space.
+In this setting, the class "acceptance space" is left unlimited within the region between the hyper-planes as discussed in Section \ref{sec:related_work}.
 The classification performance of OCSVM+OvR-SVM compared to that of OvS-SVM is in contrast to that obtained with the handwriting digits dataset.
 Indeed OvS-SVM outperformed OCSVM+OvR-SVM in most open-set classification cases of the Olivetti faces dataset.
-This is due to the high inter-class overlapping that prevents the one class classifier OCSVM from efficiently isolating the training classes (when considered as one super-class) from the overlapping unknown classes.
-This is clearly illustrated in the rejection f-measure results in Figure \ref{fig:olivetti_rejection} where OCSVM+OvR-SVM scored less than the other open-set classification methods.
+This is due to the high inter-class overlapping that prevents OCSVM from efficiently isolating the training classes (as one super-class) from the overlapping unknown classes.
+This is clearly illustrated in the rejection f-measure results in Figure \ref{fig:olivetti_rejection} where OCSVM+OvR-SVM scored lower than all the other approaches.